brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 systemctl disable firewalld
 ```

-### Disable the NAT / Internet
-NAT should be disabled via the Network settings in VirtualBox for each VM in order to avoid the packet going into that interface which may lead to packet loss.
-Alternatively, you may turn off the interface which is connected to the Internet in the settings for each of the VMs.

 ## MIPv6 Daemon (mip6d) Installation
 1. Download the rpm file of mip6d from [Linux@ CERN mipv6 - daemon website ](https://linuxsoft.cern.ch/cern/centos/7/updates/x86_64/repoview/mipv6-daemon.html)